Yin and Yang

 ● Yin is related to the agents Metal (west/autumn) and Water (north/winter)

 ● Yang is related to Wood (east/spring) and Fire (south/summer)

-The association of Yin and Yang with the Five Agents is at the origin of the view that Yin and Yang are further subdivided into two states each: "minor Yang" (Wood), "great Yang" (Fire), "minor Yin" (Metal), and "great Yin" (Water).
-[See a table of the Five Agents]
+The association of Yin and Yang with the five agents is at the origin of the view that Yin and Yang are further subdivided into two states each: "minor Yang" (Wood), "great Yang" (Fire), "minor Yin" (Metal), and "great Yin" (Water).
+[On this point, see a table of the five agents]